kvm-unit-tests/kvm-unit-tests/README.md

-For running tests that involve migration from one QEMU instance to another you also need to have the "ncat" binary (from the nmap.org project) installed, otherwise the related tests will be skipped.
+For running tests that involve migration from one QEMU instance to another you also need to have the "ncat" binary (from the nmap.org project) installed, otherwise the related tests will be skipped. kvmtool does not support migration.

+As for running a test with kvmtool, please configure kvm-unit-tests accordingly
+first:

+   ./configure --arch=arm64 --target=kvmtool

+then run the test(s) like with QEMU above.

+To select a kvmtool binary, specify the KVMTOOL=path/to/binary environment variable. kvmtool supports only kvm as the accelerator.

 ## Running the tests with UEFI

 Check [x86/efi/README.md](./x86/efi/README.md).

+On arm and arm64, this is only supported with QEMU; kvmtool cannot run the tests under UEFI.

 # Tests configuration file